 Internships give you a chance to grow professionally.
 They let you use the design ideas you learned in school on projects you can see and touch.
 This hands-on learning helps you gain key skills like problem-solving, teamwork, and communication.
 These skills are really important in the competitive architecture industry.

 Also, internships let you experience how a firm works.
 You get to meet clients and learn how the architectural landscape operates.
 These experiences are very valuable for your professional development.
-They give you the confidence and practical skills you need to do well in your career.
+Completing internships prepares you for a successful career in the architecture profession by giving you the confidence and practical skills you need to do well in your career.

 Overview of Top Architecture Firms in Greater London, England